 Achilles Tendinitis (Tendonitis)

-Regular activity (running orwalking) can gradually inflame end point of the Achilles tendon, causing pain and stiffness at the back of the heel Rest, ice, and stretching may speed recovery, which can take weeks.
+Regular activity (running or walking) can gradually inflame end point of the Achilles tendon, causing pain and stiffness at the back of the heel.
+Achilles Tendinitis commonly affects athletes.

 Common symptoms of Achilles tendinitis are burning pain which increases with regular activity.
 The pain can be felt near the heel bone or long the tendon.

 - Do proper stretching as it may speed recovery.